-40 CFR 264 Subpart CC- Air Emission Standards for Tanks, Surface Impoundments, and Containers

-EOFL shall control air pollutant emissions from all containers stored or processed at the permitted facility.
-The transfer of hazardous waste in or out of containers will be accomplished in a manner that minimizes the exposure of hazardous waste to the atmosphere.
-This will be done to the extent practical, considering the physical properties of the hazardous waste and good engineering practices.
+40 CFR 264 Subpart CC- Air Emission Standards for Tanks, Surface Impoundments, and Containers the extent practical, considering the physical properties of the hazardous waste and good engineering practices.
 Containers having a design capacity of 0.1m3 - 0.46 m3 will be managed using U.S. Department of Transportation (DOT) regulations on packaging hazardous materials for transportation as a Level 1 control standard.
 Containers will comply with the requirements of 49 CFR part 178, except as permitted by EQFL approved DOT exemption for lab packs managed in accordance with 49 CFR part 178 or combination packages specified in 49 CFR 173.12.
 Containers having a capacity of greater than 0.46 m3, that are in light service, will also comply with these DOT standards, as required, to provide Level 2 control.
 Containers meeting these standards are designed so that any potential release of VOC concentrations are eliminated with proper care and use.
-EQFL will ensure that containers have secured closure devices (drum lid, tanker lid or equivalent) in place and closed when materials are not being loaded to the container.
+EOFL will ensure that containers have secured closure devices (drum lid, tanker lid or equivalent) in place and closed when materials are not being loaded to the container.
 This will be done within 15 minutes, when the person performing the loading operation leaves the immediate vicinity of the container, or the process generating the material being added to the container shuts down, whichever occurs first.
 Containers will also be opened as needed to allow access for routine activities other than the transfer of hazardous waste.
 These activities may include sampling, measurement, inventory, or repackaging.
 The container will be properly closed and secured immediately following the completion of the activity.